Frigoglass SAIC Corporate Governance

 Haralambos (Harry) G. David, Chairman (non-executive)

-Mr. Haralambos (Harry) David was elected Chairman of the Board of Directors in November 2006.
-He has been a member of the Board of Directors since 1999.
+Mr. Haralambos (Harry) David was elected Chairman of the Board of Directors of the Company in November 2006.
+He has been a member of the Board of Directors of the Company since 1999.
 His career began as a certified Investment Advisor with Credit Suisse in New York.
 He then served in several executive positions in various companies (public and private).
-Today he holds a position on the Board of A.G.
-Leventis PLC (Nigeria), the Nigerian Bottling Company Limited, Beta Glass PLC (Nigeria), Pikwik (Nigeria) Ltd and ΤΙΤΑΝ Cement International S.A.
-Mr. David is a member of the TATE Modern’s Africa Acquisitions committee.
+Today he holds a position on the Board of Directors of the companies A.G.
+Leventis (Nigeria) Ltd, Nigerian Bottling Company Ltd, Pikwik Nigeria and ΤΙΤΑΝ Cement International S.A.
+In addition, Mr. David is a member of the Board of Directors of the Foundation Anastasios G. Leventis (Cyprus), Chairman of the Committee for the Olympic Preparation Scholarship Programme of the A. G. Leventis Foundation as well as a member of the TATE Modern’s Africa Acquisitions committee.
 He has served on the Boards of Alpha Finance, PPC (Hellenic Public Power Corporation) and Emporiki Bank (Credit Agricole).

-Vasileios Soulis, Chief Executive Officer (executive )
+Vasileios Soulis, Chief Executive Officer (executive)

-Georgios Diakaris, Member (non-executive)
+Georgia Stathopoulou, Member (non-executive)

 Georgios Samothrakis, Member (Independent non-executive)